Applicants must hold or obtain the following minimum qualifications before the Faculty will give consideration to

-Some programs require scores higher than the Faculty of Graduate Studies minima.
+*Some programs require scores higher than the Faculty of Graduate Studies minima.
 Some programs may not accept the ACC program or certain tests listed above.
 See program listings for specific details.

 Test scores are valid for two years from the date of the test.

 The department or graduate program may waive the English proficiency-testing requirement in certain circumstances, such as the possession of a baccalaureate degree or its academic equivalent from a recognized institution in which the language of instruction is English.
 Contact the graduate program to which you plan to apply for further information.

 Students who do not meet admission standards and wish to pursue graduate work may be advised to enrol in the equivalent of a full year (a minimum of graded 18 units) at the senior undergraduate level in order to improve their academic record to acceptable admission standards (a grade of "B" or higher in every course).
-Students are advised to discuss this option with the appropriate graduate program before embarking on such a course.
+Students must always discuss this option with the appropriate graduate program before embarking on such a course.
 All such courses represent “make-up” work and cannot be used for advanced credit towards a graduate degree program.
 Successful completion of "make up" work does not guarantee admission to a graduate program.